-The Tony Pritchett Archive is currently homed in my garage.
+The Tony Pritchett Archive is temporarily safely homed in my house and garage.

 > Prof. David Duce (Atlas Lab Alumni)